Aliases for CXXC5 Gene

 GeneCards Summary for CXXC5 Gene

 CXXC5 (CXXC Finger Protein 5) is a Protein Coding gene.
+Diseases associated with CXXC5 include Cardiomyopathy, Familial Hypertrophic, 17 and Reading Disorder.
 Among its related pathways are Chromatin Regulation / Acetylation.
-GO annotations related to this gene include sequence-specific DNA binding and signal transducer activity.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and obsolete signal transducer activity.
 An important paralog of this gene is CXXC4.